 While I understand this concern and criticism, Muppet Treasure Island is a beautifully made picture.
 One that continues to build on the emerging confidence of Brian Henson while returning to a style of comic delivery last seen in The Muppet Show.
 It also marks the final successful big-screen outing for The Muppets under the stewardship of the Henson Company.
 With Disney already waiting in the wings.

 Director: James Bobin

 By the time The Muppets found themselves under the ownership of the Walt Disney Company in 2004.
-The house of the mouse was a different beast to the company Jim Henson had worked with.
-With the rise of PIXAR and digital animation casting a shadow over more traditional puppetry and model work.
-While Disney also ploughed millions into acquisitions, TV development and big-budget films such as Pirates of the Caribbean.
-In turn leaving The Muppets in the cold, as their past glories were simply re-released on TV and Blu-ray.
+The house of the mouse was a different beast to the company Jim Henson had engaged with years before.
+The rise of PIXAR and digital animation casting a shadow over more traditional puppetry and model work.
+Simultaneously, Disney ploughed millions into acquisitions, TV development and big-budget films such as Pirates of the Caribbean.
+In turn, leaving The Muppets in the cold, as their past glories were re-released on TV and Blu-ray.

 However, in 2008 long time Muppet fans Jason Segel and Nicholas Stoller pitched an idea that could bring the Muppets back to the cinema screen.
 In a film that would focus on the Muppets reclaiming the derelict theatre of their birth.
 Finally leading to a screenplay that Disney approved for filming in 2010.
-Never imagining the success it would bring, not only in box office takings but also in claiming the best original song Oscar.
+Never imagining the success it would bring, not only in box office takings but also in claiming the Oscar for best original song.